 New recommendation for breast cancer: a biennial mammogram starting at age 50

 The new recommendations were published in the Annals of Internal Medicine.
-It is now recommended to have a biennial mammogram from the age of 50.
+It is now recommended to have a biennial mammogram from age 50.
 “Mammography every two years for women aged 50 to 74 years at moderate risk provides the best balance between the benefits and hazards of screening.”

 Total